Open Municipal Government Toolkit – Access to Information and Protection of Privacy

 - about commercial matters which, if disclosed, may be prejudicial to your municipality or involved parties;

 - received in confidence which, if disclosed, may be prejudicial to your municipality or the parties involved;

 - about a matter under consideration, where Council has not announced a decision, and discussion in public may jeopardize the municipality’s ability to negotiate;

 - that may prejudice security and the maintenance of law;

 - containing personal details that are protected under the Municipal Government Act.

 Developing a Confidentiality Policy is one way that a municipality can safeguard confidential information and records.
 This policy outlines your municipality’s expectations around confidentiality including the requirement that Council members, council committee members and staff (including volunteers) sign an agreement to abide by the Confidentiality Policy.
 The Confidentiality Policy also identifies requirements about keeping records, information and devices secure.

 Municipalities have a responsibility to protect privacy.
 No personal information may be disclosed.
 Disclosing personal information, such as contact information, gender or sexual orientation, marital status, ethnic, employment or educational background, business or financial interests, is a breach of privacy.

-The Guide to Privacy has been developed as a hand-out to provide members of Council general information about protecting privacy and the need to keep Council records secure and confidential.
+The Privacy Guide for Members of Council has been developed as a hand-out to provide members of Council general information about protecting privacy and the need to keep Council records secure and confidential.